Yerima18/Yerima18/README.md

 - 👋 Hi, I’m lafia
-- 👀 I’m interested in web designs and mobile-app development.
+- 👀 I’m interested in web designs and web development.
-- 🌱 I’m currently learning javascript and python.
+- 🌱 I’m currently learning Figma and Webflow.
 - 💞️ I’m looking to collaborate on any projects that will boost me up !

 <!---